GreengageDB/pxf/automation/env/README.md

 ### `local_it.sh`

 Main entry point for local execution.
-Emulates the CI workflow: builds images, runs all test groups sequentially, and collects artifacts.
+Reads configuration from `local_it.ini`, builds images if needed, runs all test groups sequentially, and collects artifacts.

 ### `run_it.sh`